Tijuana International Airport

 The airport functions primarily as a domestic gateway, serving a network of 37 domestic destinations.
 It is a hub for Volaris and a focus city for Viva.
 Additionally, the airport houses facilities for the Mexican Air Force and supports cargo flights, tourism, flight training, and general aviation.
 It is the westernmost airport in Mexico and the second-northernmost, after Mexicali International Airport.
 The airport is operated by Grupo Aeroportuario del Pacífico.

 Situated adjacent to the Mexico–United States border, Tijuana Airport is a geographically binational airport, having direct access to its terminal from Mexico and from its Cross Border Xpress (CBX) facility in the United States.
-This rare feature allows passengers with a boarding pass to walk across the border using a dedicated pedestrian bridge.
+This rare feature allows passengers to walk across the border using the CBX pedestrian bridge.

 The airport ranks as the fifth busiest in Mexico for both passenger numbers and aircraft movements, and holds the 16th position in Latin America and the 47th in North America.
-It handled 8,925,900 passengers in 2019 and reached 12,545,800 in 2024, of which 4,114,100 were international passengers using the CBX terminal.
+It handled 12,545,800 passengers in 2024 and reached 12,650,000 in 2025, of which 4,018,100 were international passengers using the CBX terminal.